ksylvan/binaural/README.md

     source .venv/bin/activate
     ```

-    This creates a virtual environment, installs `uv`, and then uses `uv` to install the required packages.
+    This installs `uv` if it's not already installed, and uses it to create the `.venv/` virtual
+    environment and installs the required packages.

+    > Note: If using VS Code, the workspace is configured to run the setup script automatically when opening
+      the folder.

 ## Contributing